Employees FAQ For Employment Law

 - Our firm culture is unique.
 Our lawyers do not have billable targets.
 This means our focus is not on filling out a time sheet; our focus is on you.
 We are committed to identifying your goals and resolving your legal issues as efficiently as possible.

 This is a bit like asking how long a piece of string is.
 Each situation is different.
 Many of our clients only need 1-3 hours of our time in order to resolve issue.
 How much does that cost?
-Well, we keep our rates within standard range for the industry which means that our lawyers bills out at between $195 and $395 per hour, depending on years of experience.
+Well, we keep our rates within standard range for the industry which means that our lawyers bill out at between $225 and $425 per hour, depending on years of experience.
 We also send work down to a lower level when feasible, to help our clients save money.
 That means that if certain types of work don’t have to be done by a fully trained lawyer, it can be done by a lawyer in training, a paralegal or a legal assistant.
 These individuals bill between $80 and $180 per hour.

 For more information on our fees, please click here.

 There’s no doubt that there is an expense to seeking legal advice in employment issues.
 However, think of it as an investment or insurance.
 If you are negotiating an employment agreement and we are able to get you a higher income or bonus, more vacation, better working conditions or more advantageous termination conditions, it’s likely that cost of obtaining that advice will be a small portion of your possible return on investment.
 If you have been terminated and we can assess and possibly improve your severance package, it’s likely that will more than cover your legal fees.